tomnt/ssga_sqlglot/ReadMe.md

 ```

 # Notices
+  - ## SQLGlot related
   - 'SORTKEY (asof_calendar_day)' might not work. > ValueError: Expected an Expression.
 Received <class 'list'>: [(IDENTIFIER this: asof_calendar_day, quoted: False)]
+  - SQL functions are not supported.
+  - Meta commands are not supported.
+  - 'VIEW' statement is not supported.
+  - (Patched) 'STRING' type could be converted to 'VARCHAR(*)'.
+  - ## Others
   - Cases, all lower cases in actual outputs.
   - Some columns are missing.

 Expected results
 ```SQL